Well-structured and carefully crafted courses

-The Curriculum of the Limited-Residency Master of Arts program in Counseling Psychology consists of ten well-structured and carefully crafted courses.
-Delivery of the coursework is through a blending of face-to-face instruction during Colloquia visits, and online learning.
+The curriculum of the Limited-Residency Master of Science program in Counseling consists of well-structured and carefully crafted courses.
+The exact number of core courses is dependent on which of the four specializations a student chooses.
+Delivery of the coursework is through a blending of face-to-face instruction during Colloquia visits and online learning.
 The content of the courses ensure that every student has thorough immersion in the most up-to-date foundational knowledge that constitutes the field of mental health counseling.

 Our electronic learning platform is called Moodle, which is an abbreviation for Modular Object-Oriented Dynamic Learning Environment.
 Moodle supports computer based courses with a focus on interaction and collaboration among students and Instructors.
 This format insures that students are learning everything they need to know to master the foundational knowledge required of a Mental Health Counselor and to pursue licensure in this field.

 This interactive classroom involves discussion forums, collaborative projects with peers, community engagement and observation and other experiential elements where possible.
 Each course Instructor brings the same creativity to the Moodle based, cohort courses as they would to a traditional classroom setting.
 This method of delivery also helps students to know the academic areas in which they are strong and those in which they need to focus their efforts toward improvement.

 Elective coursework offers other rewards.
 Building on the fundamental theories and knowledge contained within the core required counseling courses, students have freedom to explore in greater depth, areas of passion and interest within the broad array of counseling electives.
 Our elective courses are delivered in what we call a mentored; self-directed or independent study model.
 With the support and tutelage of qualified mentors who are experts in a particular area, students have greater freedom to design the content and focus within the topical area of an elective course.